Jacob Breslow: Research

-Controversy
+Resignation from Mermaids

-A former trustee of the transgender children's charity Mermaids, Breslow is an active critic of gender critical viewpoints, giving a January 2022 lecture at the University of Cambridge entitled ‘Sex is Real,’ and other Gender Critical Non Sequiturs: A TERF Grammar Book.
-He quit Mermaids a year later when gender-critical campaigners publicized that, as a graduate student, he had spoken at a conference in 2011 that was organized by B4U-ACT, an organisation founded in 2003 by Russell Dick, a clinical social worker, and Michael Melsheimer, a convicted child abuser, which provides support to paedophiles.
+Breslow resigned from the board of Mermaids in 2022 after it was reported that, as a graduate student, he had spoken at a conference in 2011 that was organized by B4U-ACT, an organisation which provides support to paedophiles.

-In the abstract for that talk, he argued in favour of recognising paedophilia as "a sexual or political identity":

-Allowing for a form of non-diagnosable minor attraction is exciting, as it potentially creates a sexual or political identity by which activists, scholars and clinicians can begin to better understand minor-attracted persons (MAPs).

 After an independent investigation by the LSE in 2022, the School stated in January 2023 that, "The independent investigator found that there was no basis for the School to take action against the individual."

-Breslow released a statement on 6 October 2022 regarding his participation in the B4U-ACT conference when he was an early PhD student:"I unequivocally condemn child sexual abuse.
+Breslow released a statement on 6 October 2022 regarding his participation in the conference:"I unequivocally condemn child sexual abuse.
 My work is about protecting marginalised children and young people, not exposing them to harm.

 It was my understanding in 2011 that B4U-ACT was an organisation that promotes treatments to prevent offending by paedophiles.
 I believed at the time that the purpose of the conference was to enable better treatments and interventions that prevent harm to children.
 I would not have attended the symposium otherwise.
 I have not been affiliated with B4U-ACT since.

 I decided to resign as a Trustee of Mermaids as I did not want to distract from the good work the charity is doing to help transgender and gender diverse children."